 Since 2005, the American Institute of Certified Public Accountants (AICPA) has been awarding the Elijah Watt Sells Award to the top CPA candidates nationally, who, on their first attempt, achieve the highest cumulative scores for all four sections of the Uniform CPA Examination.
 A remarkable 89 percent of the winners (66 of 74) have studied with Becker’s CPA Exam Review.

-In 2009, Becker introduced its Continuing Professional Education program as well as its Project Management training curriculum.
+In 2009, Becker introduced its Continuing Professional Education program.

 Newt Becker died on January 2, 2012 at the age of 83.
 The community that makes up Becker Professional Education remains inspired by his painstaking efforts, and that of his early colleagues, to deliver the best product to prepare for the CPA Exam.